VL-ocean/cat-mouse-game/README.md

 - When validating the html, I got the warning ["Possible misuse of aria-label"](./README-images/html-warning.png).
 The aria-label was used for the div containers which have background images.
 These images are the main game functionality and the screen reader should see them and identify.
 The source https://www.w3schools.com/accessibility/accessibility_meaningful_images.php explains how to inform the browser that the particular image is important and should be read by the screen reader.
 I have added 'role="img"' next to aria-labels created before.
 No warnings has been discovered since.

+- The validation of the username (regular expression) is set for letters and spaces (for example, "Tom Hank").
+It has a bug of accepting a name consisting only of whitespaces.
+To fix it, I replaced a pattern with a better one '/^[A-z]+\s?[A-z]*$/'.
+I used test method instead of match and added trim method to remove all whitespaces at the beginning and the end of entered words.
+Now the name accepted cannot have more than one whitespace.

 ### Unfixed Bugs

-- The validation of the username is set for letters and spaces (for example, "Tom Hank").
-This will accept a name consisting only of spaces too.
+- After the user used last try, if he quickly clicks on "Restart" button, he cannot start the new game immediately.
+The result area will show up anyways, but the total score will be reset to 0, due to countResult function working and calling the displayWin/Loss functions with a delay of 1200ms.

 ## Deployment